jlbradley1844/jlbradley1844.github.io/_drafts/toxic-ai-philosophy.md

-fact that the most successful instances of these are are extremely evocative of very specific popular artists whose works have reached commercial saturation (think Thomas Kincaide, not Pablo Picasso), which makes one wonder just how close the singularity is if the best we get is wholesale theft
+fact that the most successful instances of these are are extremely evocative of very specific popular artists whose works have reached commercial saturation (think Thomas Kincaide, not Pablo Picasso), which makes one wonder just how close the singularity is if the best we get is wholesale theft of the most frequently sampled art.

 If you are a beginning artist or a dilettante, this might seem quite imposing.
 A computer can generate work that is superior to you, even more creative.
 You now have